vegaprotocol/documentation/docs/api/overview.md

 :::

 ## Authentication
 Authentication takes several forms when interacting with Vega.
 When requesting data from a standard data node, such as through a query, you don't need to authenticate nor do you need an API token.

-Service providers offering free or paid data nodes may require you to authenticate, however.
-If this is the case you will need to refer to the provider's documentation for details of how to do so.
+Data node operators offering free or paid data nodes may require you to authenticate, and if this is the case you will need to refer to the provider's documentation for details of how to do so.

 If you want to submit transactions to the network, you'll need to ensure that you have a Vega Wallet, which provides authentication in the form of a signature when sending transactions.

 When creating any scripts or software to interact with Vega, you'll need a wallet authentication token.